 I couldn’t find any of these, so Froot Loops had to do.

-I’ve been to only 10 concerts in my life.
+I’ve been to only 11 concerts in my life (as in buying a ticket to see a concert, as opposed to live music in bars, which I’ve done a lot).
 Why?
 Because I don’t like going, and I go only when going is really important.
 Needless to say, I’m pumped about seeing Genesis later this year.
 While not my favorite band, my favorite album of all time is their 1980 effort, Duke.

 With the pandemic winding down, Wolf Trap and many other local venues have announced concerts again, and I’m so desperate to go out and do things with people (that isn’t work) that I may just double my entire concert-going experience this year alone.
 Among the local shows are Blue Oyster Cult, Black Sabbitch, Air Supply, Trombone Shorty, Toad the Wet Sprocket, Ann Wilson, Harry Connick Jr., Abba, Joan Jett, Three Dog Night, Bog Bad Voodoo Daddy, Bob Mould, Indigo Girls, and Train (with Vertical Horizon.
 I doubt I’ll see all of these shows, but if I did, that would more than double my lifetime concerts.
 Lindsey Buckingham is touring, but I’ll be in Las Vegas while he’s here.
 We’ll see how the summer shakes out, but I’m bound to see some of these.